Final year projects

 Prerequisites

-You need to have taken Fluid Mechanics III (for the fluids part) or Mathematical Biology III (for the maths bio part) to do this project.
-Ideally you will have taken both.
+You need to have taken Fluid Mechanics III to do this project.

-This is an applied maths project and there will be some computational work as well as some analytical work.
+This is an applied maths project and there is likely to be some computational work as well as some analytical work.
 You should be competent with Python, but you do not have to be a numerical analysis expert.